The average hourly pay for a Construction Contractor is $24.36.

 Many construction contractors are self-employed and available on short notice.
 The ability to travel is important, as moving from location to location is a big part of the job.
 The wo…Read more

 Construction Contractor Tasks

-Plan and manage a construction project, providing labor, materials, and equipment and overseeing subcontractors.
+- Plan and manage a construction project, providing labor, materials, and equipment and overseeing subcontractors.

-Make sure all government regulations are followed, proper permits are obtained, and required inspections carried out.
+- Make sure all government regulations are followed, proper permits are obtained, and required inspections carried out.